bartak-v/gja/README.md

 - In the next screen, you can specify deployment options such as the context root and the target server (you can leave the defaults).
 Make any necessary changes and click on the "Finish" button to deploy the .war file.

 - Click on the "Applications" on the left again and "Launch" the specified Application.
-It should show you the links, but we reccomend to change the Context Root in the application to something like /servlet_jsp_example (instead of /servlet_jsp_example-14374286702991946667.0 etc.) or just leave it and use it as the root of the examples.
+It should show you the links, but we recommend to change the Context Root in the application to something like /servlet_jsp_example (instead of /servlet_jsp_example-14374286702991946667.0 etc.) or just leave it and use it as the root of the examples.

 - The .war file will now be deployed to GlassFish and should be accessible at the specified context root.
 You can check the URLs we specify in the examples section.

-<div style="page-break-after: always"></div>

 #### Servlet Examples